-I often see the question, if Premiere Pro or Final Cut is better.
+I often see whether Premiere Pro or Final Cut is better.

 If you don’t know, Final Cut is an NLE similar to Premiere Pro.

-That’s another nice thing that is nice about Premiere Pro: it is cross-platform, i.e. you can use Premiere Pro on both systems.
+Another nice thing about Premiere Pro is that it is cross-platform, i.e., you can use Premiere Pro on both systems.

-While you can do a lot of the same things in both programs, I must say, that the integration with After Effects makes Premiere Pro a much more powerful choice.
+While you can do many of the same things in both programs, I must say that the integration with After Effects makes Premiere Pro a much more powerful choice.

-Both Premiere and After Effects can seem a bit daunting when you first open them.
+Premiere and After Effects can seem daunting when you first open them.

 And it does take a bit of time to get to know each program.
 But they are not more difficult to learn than any other NLEs on the market like Final Cut or similar.

-If you still have questions, Adobe also has an official forum for all the programs, where you can find answers to most questions.
+If you still have questions, Adobe has an official forum for all the programs where you can find answers to most questions.

-If you want to use Adobe Premiere Pro or After Effects you need to buy a subscription.
+If you want to use Adobe Premiere Pro or After Effects, you must buy a subscription.

-You can pay for a single month or subscribe for a whole year, which makes the monthly cost go down.
+You can pay for a single month or subscribe for a whole year, decreasing the monthly cost.

-If you license just Premiere Pro or After Effects then you can get each program for approximately $21 a month (annual subscription).
+If you license Premiere Pro or After Effects, you can get each program for approximately $21 monthly (annual subscription).

-But if you need both, it doesn’t make much sense not to get the full Creative Cloud Plan subscription because the difference in price is so small.
+But if you need both, it doesn’t make much sense not to get the full Creative Cloud Plan subscription because the price difference is so tiny.

-And for a few extra bucks a month you get access to the whole package, which includes Photoshop, Lightroom, Illustrator, InDesign, Audition, Media Encoder and much more.
+For a few extra bucks a month, you get access to the whole package, which includes Photoshop, Lightroom, Illustrator, InDesign, Audition, Media Encoder, and much more.

-If you’re a student or a teacher you can get a significant discount.
-Basically you pay approximately the same for the whole Adobe Creative Cloud with all applications, as the rest of us mere mortals have to pay if we were to license just a single program.
+You can get a significant discount if you’re a student or a teacher.
+You pay approximately the same for Adobe Creative Cloud with all applications as the rest of us mere mortals have to pay if we license just a single program.

-However, there’s also a free trial period for each program, so that you test it out for yourself.
+However, there’s also a free trial period for each program so that you can test it out for yourself.

-And if you sign up, you even get one month free of Adobe Stock, which is Adobes vast library of stock photos, stock videos, vectors, templates for Illustrator and InDesign and more.
+And if you sign up, you even get one month free of Adobe Stock, which is Adobe’s vast library of stock photos and videos, vectors, templates for Illustrator and InDesign, and more.

-I hope this article will help you get a better idea of the differences and similarities between Premiere Pro and After Effects.
+I hope this article will help you better understand the differences and similarities between Premiere Pro and After Effects.

-Both Adobe Premiere Pro and After Effects are totally worth it.
-I use them every day for all sorts of projects, from simple video editing tasks to creating animated explainer videos and advanced visual effects.
+Both Adobe Premiere Pro and After Effects are worth it.
+I use them daily for various projects, from simple video editing tasks to creating animated explainer videos and advanced visual effects.

 If you plan to get both, you should opt for the full Adobe Creative Cloud instead.

-For an approximately extra $10-11 per month (annual subscription) more you’ll get full access to the whole package including Photoshop, Lightroom, Illustrator and so many more, which is totally worth the few extra bucks.
+For an approximately extra $10-11 per month (annual subscription), you’ll get full access to the whole package, including Photoshop, Lightroom, Illustrator, and so many more, which is worth the few extra bucks.